-The placement of the catheter in the stomach should be confirmed, either by insufflation of air while listening to the stomach, by the pH testing a small amount of the aspirated stomach contents, or by x-rays.
+The catheter placement in the stomach should be confirmed, either by insufflation of air while listening to the gut, by the pH testing a small amount of the aspirated stomach contents, or by x-rays.
 This is to ensure that the tube is not in the lungs.

-In adults, small amounts of hot water or saline are administered and, through a siphon effect, is eliminated again.
+In adults, small amounts of hot water or saline are administered and, through a siphon effect, are eliminated again.

 Due to the possibility of vomiting, a suction device is always at hand in case of pulmonary aspiration of gastric contents.